Save money as a guitarist (or a musician in general)

 This shouldn’t need saying but I want to mention it!
 Look after your gear!
 Each part is critical to your performance so take care of it off!
 This point kind of ties in with our first point of building your Flight cases.
 You will be surprised at how many knocks and scuffs equipment will get so putting them in a case to transport and set up, even if it’s just a fabric cover, will make the word of difference.

-A few things to do to care for your equipment is to wrap your cables properly, Wipe your Amps and Guitars down after rehearsal and gigs, Check over pedals after use to make sure of no damage, Unload and pack everything up as quick as possible.
+A few things to do to care for your equipment is to wrap your cables properly, Wipe your Amps and Guitars down after rehearsal and gigs.
+Make sure you are getting your equipment serviced and checked over.
+Check over pedals after use to make sure of no damage, Unload and pack everything up as quick as possible.
 Finish your gig, Rehearsal or whatever and then put everything away.
 This will prevent any damage or any equipment from going walkies!

 DIY What you can

 Building your gear is not only a great way to save money but is also enjoyable.
 We don’t mean building your guitars or amps but smaller stuff, Like Cables, Cable Ties, Pedalboards maybe even guitar stands.
 It all depends on your ability but not only is building your gear great fun, but it also allows you to custom build stuff to what you need.
 Another bonus is if anything goes wrong (Which it will because things wear) then you will know how to fix it because you built/assembled it.

 We have put together an article on how to make your own cable ties for cheap.
 This will not only save you money but also make your cables last longer and save you even more money in the long run!
 You can read the article here.